-Channels 37, 38 and 39 are deliberately distributed in the 2.4ghz band.
-If any one advertising channel is blocked, the others may still be available because they are separated by a considerable amount of megahertz bandwidth.
-This is especially true because most other devices interfere with BLE being narrow band.
-The wide spacing of advertising channels helps bluetooth low energy better manage interference from Wi-Fi, microwaves, classic Bluetooth, baby monitors and etc, ensuring the success of advertising.
+Channels 37, 38, and 39 are deliberately distributed in the 2.4ghz band.
+If anyone advertising channel is blocked, the others may still be available because they are separated by a considerable amount of megahertz bandwidth.
+This is especially true because most other devices interfere with BLE being a narrow band.
+The wide spacing of advertising channels helps Bluetooth low energy better manage interference from Wi-Fi, microwaves, classic Bluetooth, baby monitors and etc, ensuring the success of advertising.

 BLE Bluetooth Advertising interval

 When BLE peripherals are in publish mode, messages are periodically sent on each publish channel.
-The interval between packet sets can be either fixed interval or random delay.
+The interval between packet sets can be either a fixed interval or a random delay.

 The fixed interval ranges from 20ms to 10.24 seconds, and the step is 0.625ms.
 The random delay is automatically added from 0ms to 10ms.
 This randomness helps reduce the likelihood of AD collisions between different devices (if they have the same drop rate, they are easier to interfere with).
 We mentioned that finding ads is crucial, so it’s important to avoid conflict.

-Even though there are wide advertising interval,most devices use the following guideline:
+Even though there are wide advertising intervals, most devices use the following guideline: